TheJebForge/RGUI/README.md

 ### Simple widgets
 Widgets that don't have much complexity
 - `ui.empty(): LayoutFunc` - empty widget whenever you want to have nothing
+- `ui.emptyFlex(flex: number): FlexChild` - expanding `flex` version of `empty`
 - `ui.image(data: PixelData): LayoutFunc` - simply renders whatever image you provide
+- `ui.horSeparator(clr: color): LayoutFunc` - horizontal separator, line that will visually separate your items
+- `ui.verSeparator(clr: color): LayoutFunc` - vertical separator, line that will visually separate your items
+- `ui.flexHorSeparator(clr: color): FlexChild` - `flex` version of `horSeparator`
+- `ui.flexVerSeparator(clr: color): FlexChild` - `flex` version of `verSeparator`
+- `ui.wSpacer(space: number): LayoutFunc` - simple spacer widget that will take provided amount of horizontal space in pixels
+- `ui.hSpacer(space: number): LayoutFunc` - simple spacer widget that will take provided amount of vertical space in pixels
+- `ui.flexWSpacer(space: number): FlexChild` - `flex` version of `wSpacer`
+- `ui.flexHSpacer(space: number): FlexChild` - `flex` version of `hSpacer`

 ### Helper widgets
 Helpers that will do various things to your layout
+- `ui.contain(child: LayoutFunc): LayoutFunc` - forces the child to adhere to layouting min and max, uses `Buffer` to clip it to fit
+- `ui.limitX(limit: number, child: LayoutFunc): LayoutFunc` - limits how much horizontal space in pixels the child can take
+- `ui.limitY(limit: number, child: LayoutFunc): LayoutFunc` - limits how much vertical space in pixels the child can take
+- `ui.minX(min: number, child: LayoutFunc): LayoutFunc` - forces child to take at least that much horizontal space in pixels
+- `ui.minY(min: number, child: LayoutFunc): LayoutFunc` - forces child to take at least that much vertical space in pixels